 You should probably keep the original video footage just in case.
 There is no way to re-add the audio to the new video file once it is created, so if you delete the original video file source, the audio is gone forever.
 If you’ll never need the audio for any reason, you can delete the original video file source to save Mac storage space.

-This process has significantly fewer steps in Final Cut Pro X, and that’s why I personally like the process in Final Cut Pro X more, but for the purpose of an everyday Mac user, this will do just nicely.
+This process has significantly fewer steps in Final Cut Pro, and that’s why I personally like the process in it, but for the purpose of an everyday Mac user, this will do just nicely.

 If you found this tutorial useful, let us know in the comments below!